-The consumption expenditure pattern for different commodity groups shows consistent trend from 2001-02 to 2005-06.
-While food expenditure share is relatively high compare to all other commodity groups at Pakistan level but has decreased over the period from 2001-02 to 2005-06.
-The share level of other commodity groups particularly Transport and Communication, Education, Housing and misc. have gone up in 2005-06 over 2004-05.
+The consumption expenditure pattern for different commodity groups shows consistent trend from 2005-06 to 2007-08.
+While share of food expenditure is relatively high as compared to all other commodity groups at Pakistan level, it has also increased over the period from 2005-06 to 2007-08.